 In a study of one of the European banks, it was found that more than 70 percent of the applications are paper-based.
 In addition, up to 40 percent of the forms contained errors and required reworking.
 Applications often got stuck in the data-verification stage for more than five days before being processed, and, because of the lack of IT integration, branch and back-office staff had to enter data manually into the workflow from several systems (source: mckinsey.com).

 The daily job in client service takes up a lot of an employee's energy.
 It is necessary to adapt to every customer, to understand their needs and find a better solution.
 Sometimes (and not rarely), there are demanding clients who morally push the employee.
 Of course, with this kind of stress and overall workload, there is a high probability of mistakes.
 To fix the mistake, the employee should call the client and ask to come back to the branch.
 This is usually an embarrassing process resulting in the client being very angry, so it is double the stress and negativity for the employee.

 As Howard Rheingold has said, “When designers replaced the command line interface with the graphical user interface, billions of people who are not programmers could make use of computer technology.”
-It might sound ridiculous, but banking employees still have to remember the ciphers and/or codes to use the full functionality (and it's 2020, guys!).
+It might sound ridiculous, but banking employees still have to remember the ciphers and/or codes to use the full functionality.
 Most often, it's very difficult to make sense of all the ciphers and/or codes and the function they activate because there is no logical, understandable connection.
 The employee just has to memorize a huge amount of information.
 So, there is no intuitive way through user-centered information architecture to find the necessary function quickly and without a lot of effort.